Description of the HTTP API

 }

-Asterisk-marked parameters are optional.
+The parameters marked with * are optional.

 {